Rob--W/extension-dev-tools/safari/README.md

 Copyright Rob Wu <gwnRob@gmail.com> (https://robwu.nl/)
-Last modified: 14 september 2013
+Last modified: 3 december 2013

 ## File structure
 * `update.plist` - to be placed on the server hosting the extension